Home

 Care must also be taken to apply the wash sale rules.
 This can easily occur if you sell any of your ESPP shares within thirty days before or after the ESPP Purchase Date for the current Offering Period.

 Your employer will issue Form 3922 to you by January 31 each year to report the details of your discounted purchase.
 This form will document the elements of your tax basis in the shares.
 A sample of Form 3922 and related instructions can be downloaded by clicking on the "PDF" icon to the right.
-Use the information from Form 3922 in our ESSP calculator to compute your cost basis.
+Use the information from Form 3922 in our ESPP calculator to compute your cost basis.

 Document